Jomy10/simple_tables/README.md

 ## Documentation
 The documentation can be found [here](https://jomy10.github.io/simple_tables/simple_tables/index.html).

+It is also available on [docs.rs](https://docs.rs/simple_tables/0.1.1/simple_tables/), here you can also find documentation of previous versions.

 ## License
-This crate is licensed under the MIT License.
+This crate is licensed under the **MIT License**.
 Details in the [LICENSE](LICENSE) file.

+Alternatively, this crate can also be licensed under the [Apache 2.0-license](ALT_LICENSE).